Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

-In model \#\,3, the disk was approximated as an axially symmetric wedge-shaped fraction (0.3) of a sphere with amC-Hn grains, T${\rm d}$ = 2000 K, Y = 7.0, $\tau$=1.0 and modified MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$, a$_{\rm max}$ = 0.05$\micron$).
-For the outer shell, we used a combination of Sil-Ow/0.4 and SiC-Pg/0.6 grains, T${\rm d}$ = 350 K, Y = 3.0, $\tau$=12.0 and modified MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$, a$_{\rm max}$ = 0.07$\micron$).
-At the large optical depth of the outer shell, the SiC feature goes into absorption (Fig.\,\ref{J055102_model3}).
-Since the inner disk is optically thick, we cannot apply the ``correctly illuminated model" formalism to this object.
+Our choice of a two-component model (\#\,3) as the best fit is re-affirmed by a lower value of the reduced chi-square in this case, $\chi^{2}$ = 147.3.
+The disk was approximated as an axially symmetric wedge-shaped fraction (0.3) of a sphere with amC-Hn grains, T${\rm d}$ = 2000 K, $Y$ = 7.0, $\tau$ = 1.0 and modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$, $a_{\mathrm max}$ = 0.05$\micron$.
+The outer shell (Sil-Ow/0.4 and SiC-Pg/0.6) has $T{\mathrm d}$ = 350 K, $Y$ = 3.0, $\tau$ = 12.0 and modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005$\micron$, $a_{\mathrm max}$ = 0.07 $\micron$.
+At the large optical depth of the outer shell, the SiC feature goes into absorption (Fig. 9.2).
+Further, since the inner disk is optically thick, we cannot apply the ``correctly illuminated model" formalism to this object.